Funny driving lesson stories

 Choosing an area that matches a pupils ability is a vital skill for anyone teaching learners.
-Some people just don’t understand.
+Some people just don’t get it.

 Another pupil of mine had told her last instructor that she had never driven before.
 The first thing he got her to do was to move off from a bus stop by a roundabout called the Maypole.
-It’s one of the biggest and nastiest roundabouts in the area as you can see from the photo below. obviously she wasn’t ready for this roundabout yet and she wrote the car off by crashing into someone else.
+It’s one of the biggest and nastiest roundabouts in the area as you can see from the photo below.
+Obviously she wasn’t ready for this roundabout yet and she wrote the car off by crashing into someone on the roundabout.
 The instructor was angry and said it was easy and she should have been able to do it.

 Not the best place to start your first ever lesson!

 A girl came to me for lessons once and although she had never driven before it all went well.
 I had an email later that day that surprised me though, she said she wasn’t happy with the standard of teaching and wanted someone who could teach better.
 She also wanted a hand written letter at the end of every lesson and was disappointed I hadn’t done one.
 Oh well, never mind…..

 5 years later I had an email from this girl which said the following.
 “I hope you can help me.
 I have had lessons now for 5 years and i have been to every other school in Birmingham but none of them are teaching properly and none of them will write me a letter after each lessons telling me how I’m doing.
 You’re my last hope so I really hope you can help”.

 I replied saying that she had already tried lessons with me and if she’d kept learning with me she would have got it all done 4 and a half years ago!
 I never heard back so i suppose she is still going around all the schools looking for someone to write her letters.